jmarcosdias/wonderful/README.md

 Based on the https://www.lexico.com/explore/weird-and-wonderful-words dictionary, a series of game sessions was played and all the answers were validated against the dictionary.
 No errors were found.

 Below are some examples of the tests that were conducted, with different numbers of questions and different numbers of options.
-In these examples, a game with X questions and Y options per question is referred as an X/Y game.

 ### Question in a 10/3 game